simplesourcing/simplesourcing.github.io/pages/docs/aggregates/programming_model.md

 ## Language choice

 Simple Sourcing is witten in Java.
-Simple Sourcing applications can be implemented inand used from any JVM language.
+Simple Sourcing applications can be implemented in and used from any JVM language.

 ### Scala